-Facility administration will initiate the response section of this Residential Healthcare Facility Pandemic Emergency Plan when conditions as reported by the Local Department of Health (LDH), the NYSDOH, and/or the CDC, indicate the impending or actual outbreak or declaration of a pandemic.
-The Infection Prevention Department will confer with hospital and Residential Healthcare facility administration.
+Facility administration will initiate the response section of this Residential Healthcare Facility Pandemic Emergency Plan when conditions as reported by the LHD, the NYSDOH, and/or the CDC, indicate the impending or actual outbreak or declaration of a pandemic.
+The Infection Preventionist will confer with hospital and Residential Healthcare facility administration.
 Administration and senior leadership will be guided in selecting a course of action by the recommendation of Infection Prevention, the Emergency Management Committee/Safety Committee, and the facility's CEMP.

-\Unlike other emergency events, a pandemic will likely allow the hospital and CSHC-EC ample time to gear up and prepare for a response.
-Even in the event that the novel strain is initially found in the U.S., there will likely be adequate time to prepare the hospital for response.
+\Unlike other emergency events, a pandemic will likely allow the hospital and CSHC-EC ample time to prepare for a response.
+Even in the event that the novel strain is initially found in the U.S.